phetsims/brand/README.md

 PhET Interactive Simulations provides a flexible approach to branding.
 This includes customization of the following
 features:

-1. The splash screen
+1. The splash screen that appears while the simulation is starting
 2. The navigation bar icons
-3. The name which appears in the about dialog
+3. The name which appears in the About dialog
 4. The copyright statement which appears in the About dialog
 5. Links which appear in the About dialog